Skip to main content

 OpCon Upload Script

-1. Modify and upload the script to the OpCon script repository. https://localhost/library/scripts
+2. Modify and upload the script to the OpCon script repository at https://localhost/library/scripts.

-• The script itself is parameterized for user codes, password, url, jobname, variables with the arguments set as variables.
+• The script is parameterized for user codes, password, URL, job name, and variables, with the arguments set as variables.

-2. In Solution Manager, navigate to https://localhost/studio to create a new schedule or open an existing schedule in studio.
+3. In Solution Manager, go to https://localhost/studio to create a new schedule or open an existing schedule in Studio.

 OpCon Embedded Script Job